Park & Path Developments

 A new rain garden at Wright’s Pond has been completed, thanks to the hard work of Medford residents and city employees!

-The rain garden acts as both a stormwater drain and a water filtration system: the native plants planted in the garden will soak up runoff from precipitation events to prevent flooding.
+The rain garden acts as both a stormwater drain and a water filtration system.
+The native plants planted in the garden will soak up runoff from precipitation events to prevent flooding.
 It will also infiltrate the water into the soil, preventing pollutants from entering Wright’s Pond and the nearby waterways.